 - It was built with 80,600 tons of material, consisting of limestone marl and granite, purchased from a North Carolina quarry.

-- A wide range of jobs are supported by this project, including private contractors, construction workers, scientists, university researchers, state agency employees and fishermen.
+- Its construction annually supported ~56 jobs including private contractors, construction workers, scientists, university researchers, state agency employees and fishermen.